The Dowager Queen Mary

 John William Friso, Prince of Orange 1687-1711

-In 2018 the 7 remaining European monarchies are still reigned over by members this same one family.
-It is a royal monopoly unimpeded by the constitutional powers of nation states and the advent of democratic governments – a hegemony on which Edward VIII’s abdication in 1936 had precisely zero impact!
+In the twenty-first century the seven European countries with a monarch are still reigned over by members this same one family.
+It is a royal monopoly which has continued, unimpeded by the constitutional powers of nation states and the advent of democratic governments.
+It is a royal hegemony on which Edward VIII’s abdication in 1936 had precisely zero impact!

-Europe-wide alterations to succession or abdications in times of political pressure are not as unusual as we tend to think.
-Although a voluntary abdication was without precedent in British history, throughout the course of the 20th century – and without any alloying of the Friso family monopoly – European thrones were in fact abdicated 11 times.
+Across Europe alterations to succession, or abdications in times of political pressure, are not as unusual as we tend to think.
+Although a voluntary abdication was without precedent in British history, throughout the course of the twentieth century, European thrones were in fact abdicated eleven times – and without any alloying of the Friso family monopoly.